This information will help you understand early stage cancer of the oral cavity (mouth), including symptoms, diagnosis, and treatment.Back to top

 - Don’t use mouthwash that contains alcohol.
 It can irritate your mouth and slow down your healing.

-- Rinse or irrigate frequently, at least 4 times a day.
+- Rinse or irrigate your mouth often, at least 4 times a day.
 Rinse or irrigate after each meal or snack.
 Continue to rinse or irrigate until your surgical site is well healed.
 Your doctor will tell you when this is.

 Caring for your incision

-- Apply bacitracin ointment twice daily, if your doctor instructs you to do so.
+- Apply bacitracin ointment twice daily, if your doctor tells you to do so.
 You will be given bacitracin before you leave the hospital if you need it.

-- Dissolvable sutures will loosen and fall off around 6 to 8 weeks after your surgery.
+- Your dissolvable sutures will loosen and fall off around 6 to 8 weeks after your surgery.
 When you feel them in your mouth, you can spit them out.
-There is no special care while these are in place other than keeping your mouth clean.
+There is no special care while these are in place, other than keeping your mouth clean.

 - Non-dissolvable sutures will be removed at your first visit with your doctor after surgery.